Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    :align: center
    :scale: 80%

-   *Cube at the channel where we expect the absorption line.*
+   *Image from the cube at the single channel where we expect the absorption line.
+The bluish blob at the center is the angular extent of the source where HI is getting absorbed.*

 **To extract the spectrum**